 The vulnerability scanning methodology differs based on a network vulnerability scanner targeting assets inside or outside the network.
 Internal scanners have additional capabilities, such as credentials, to perform in-depth checks around different policy settings and configuration checks.
 External scanning includes full port scans, identifying services and associated vulnerabilities over the internet.

 Network scanning software works by scanning systems over the internet, sending probes for open ports, using ‘fingerprinting’ or ‘banner grabbing’ techniques to identify the services, versioning information and further checks for configuration weaknesses or known vulnerabilities.

-This external scanning exercise simulates an internet-based (remote) attacker without any prior information about the target network.
+This external scanning exercise simulates an internet-based (remote) attacker without prior information about the target network.
 This type of activity is used to assess the exposure of internet-based assets.
 It helps security teams to validate their secure hardening practices at play.

 Internal network vulnerability scanning

-Internal network vulnerability scanning targets systems inside a network that are mostly running services that are not exposed to the Internet.
+Internal network vulnerability scanning targets systems inside a network that are mostly running services not exposed to the Internet.
 This extends the scope of the scanning exercise to include a large number of areas in a system.
-For instance, to scan a windows server, an internal vulnerability scanner is expected to perform an authenticated scan that identifies outdated versions or vulnerable versions of a browser otherwise not identified by an external network vulnerability scanner.
+For instance, to scan a windows server, an internal vulnerability scanner is expected to perform an authenticated scan that identifies outdated versions or vulnerable versions of a browser otherwise not identified by an external network scanner.